-- ✓ Complete the required forms and make/keep a copy for service on the other party. - ✓ Provide a copy of your driver's license or Affidavit, and the envelopes - ✓ Submit all of these documents to the Clerk along with the forms and filing fee - ✓ Wait at least two weeks to hear from the Case Manager in the Family Law Court Staff office (separate from the Clerk's office).
-If you do not hear from the Case Manager within two weeks, please contact the Case Manager listed below either by telephone or by email. - ✓ CALL THE CASE MANAGER FOR UPDATES.
+- ✓ Complete the required forms - ✓ Provide copies of all items listed above - ✓ Submit all of these documents to the Clerk with the forms and filing fee - ✓ Wait at least two weeks to hear from the Case Manager in the Family Law Court Staff office (separate from the Clerk's office).
+If you do not hear from the Case Manager within two weeks, please contact a case manager listed below either by telephone or by email.

-NOTE: If your spouse will not sign the paperwork, you should keep a copy of the SIGNED Petition and Financial Affidavit to use for service of process AFTER your case manager contacts you.
+NOTE: You should keep a copy of the SIGNED Petition, UCCJEA and Financial Affidavit to use for service of process AFTER your case manager contacts you.
 Otherwise, the Clerk charges \$1.00 per page for copying these documents from your file.

 Note: Case Managers cannot help you complete the forms.
-If you need assistance we encourage you to contact an attorney.

-Cary Godwin, Case Manager, 850-718-0480, godwinc@jud14.flcourts.org (Calhoun, Gulf, Holmes, Jackson, & Washington Counties)
+Cary Godwin, Case Manager, 850-718-0480 or godwinc@jud14.flcourts.org (Calhoun, Gulf, Holmes, Jackson and Washington Counties)